joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 When you're coding, you'll worry you're neglecting leadership.
 When you're leading, you'll feel guilty about not contributing code.
 There's no state where both halves of the job feel satisfied.

 This is normal.
 The discomfort is the job.
-You're not trying to eliminate the tension.
-You're trying to manage it, to make conscious choices about where your time goes rather than letting it happen to you.
+You're managing the tension rather than removing it, making conscious choices about where your time goes instead of letting it happen to you.

 Some weeks you'll code more.
 Some weeks you'll code less.
 What matters is that you're choosing based on what the team needs, not what feels comfortable.